Calizard/SOFE3700U-DBMS_Project/README.md

 The 'dbproject' folder is to be placed in the web server's root directory,
 ie. WAMP 'www' folder or XAMP equivalent.

-Please do not rename the 'dbproject' folder.
+Please do not rename the 'dbproject' folder and remember to adjust the database connection settings if you do not use the dafault settings to host the project.

+In this project we used the default settings so the server was:

+hosted on 'localhost'
+the username was 'root'
+there was no password set
+and the database name was 'dbproject'

 dbproject.sql should be imported into your MySQL database,
 ie. using PhpMyAdmin